Get in touch

 The training starts with a reflection on common challenges in software development and where DDD practices are appropriate to address these challenges.

-Then an overview of tactical DDD building blocks and pattern is given and practical implementation know-how for them is provided.
-In order to be able to follow the training well, we use a sample domain, which we follow step by step and discuss practical code examples (in Golang).
+Then we give an overview of tactical DDD building blocks and patterns and provide practical implementation knowledge.
+In order for you to be able to follow the training well, we use a sample domain, which we follow step by step and discuss practical code examples (in Golang).

 After the training you are prepared to: